mperitv/TacOS/README.md

 ## 🤖 AI Usage

-I used AI to debugging my code and to learn how can I add audio files in TacOS.
+I used AI to debugging my code and to learn how can I add audio files in HTML.

 ## 👥 Credits